open-numbers/ddf--gapminder--systema_globalis/etl/recipes/README.md

 # Recipe Standard (draft)

-In this document:

-1. define what is recipe and what can we do with it
-2. define what are keywords in recipe and the structure of a recipe
-3. from recipe to dataset

 ## What is recipe

-recipe is an instruction about how to construct a new dataset from existing one. by reading and running the recipe executor, one can generate a new dataset for any propose.
+recipe is an instruction about how to construct a new dataset from existing one. by reading and running the recipe executor, one can generate a new dataset based on the `ingredients` and `procedures` described in the recipe.

 ## structure of for a recipe